United States Ski Team: 1950 World Championships in U.S.: Lake Placid, NY (Nordic) and Aspen, CO (alpine)

 Poor snow in the Adirondacks almost forced cancellation of the Nordic events, but, alerted by 1948 Olympic cross country racer Chummy Broomhall that there was more than a foot of snow in his hometown of Rumford, Maine, officials agreed to stage opening ceremonies and the jumping events in Lake Placid, then everyone drove to Rumford for the cross country competitions.
 At one point, Broomhall helped set the race tracks – no machine-setting equipment in those days, so skiers would ski-in the tracks – and then went home to change into his racing outfit; traffic at the site meant Broomhall missed his scheduled start time, but officials let him run at the end of the pack.

-The alpine Worlds, organized by racing great Dick Durrance, then general manager at the fledgling Aspen Ski Area, included slalom, downhill, and the first appearance of giant slalom.
+The alpine Worlds, organized by Dick Durrance, then general manager at the fledgling Aspen Ski Area, included slalom, downhill, and the first appearance of giant slalom.
 American Katy Rodolph of Colorado led the US, finishing fifth in the women's downhill.
 Aspen was established as an alpine destination as a result of the successful World Championships.

 1960 Olympics return to U.S. at Olympic Valley, CA

 The young Squaw Valley resort near Lake Tahoe in California ushered in a new Olympic era under the direction of Alexander Cushing.
-No bobsled run was built but the skiing was memorable.
+No bobsled run was built.
 In cross country, Squaw Valley introduced the initial machine-set tracks; everything had been walked or skied in before Squaw Valley but – with Al Merrill and Chummy Broomhall setting the tone as chief of competition and chief of course, respectively – snow machines were used to help groom Nordic courses for the first time.

 1962 NSA renamed U.S. Ski Association (USSA)

 The 57-year-old National Ski Association got a new name as the U.S. Ski Association.
-The renamed organization moved from Denver to Colorado Springs, CO.
+The renamed organization moved from Denver to Colorado Springs, Colorado.

 Also, the U.S. Ski Education Foundation, designed to "Establish, administer and promote educational programs devoted to the development and training of skiers" and promote ski museums, was founded Oct.
 8, 1862 (and chartered June 13, 1964).
 By enabling donors to receive tax deductions for contributions, it would become the fundraising arm of the U.S. Ski Team, the forerunner of the U.S. Ski and Snowboard Team Foundation.